This post on the 4 main characters as literary devices will help you write your novels and stories.

 Has a negative impact on somebody else (your protagonist).

 That your protagonist must solve (story goal) by acting,

-And made aware of his or her weaknesses by somebody else (love interest)
+And made aware of their weaknesses by somebody else (love interest)

-Until he or she achieves, or fails to achieve, the story goal.
+Until they achieve, or fail to achieve, the story goal. (ending)

-In the next four instalments, I will discuss each of these four characters, and how you build a story around them, in more detail.
+In the next four instalments, I will discuss each of these four main characters as literary devices, and how you build a story around them, in more detail.

 - The Antagonist As A Literary Device

 - The Love Interest As A Literary Device

 Top Tip: Use our Character Creation Kit to create great characters for your stories.

 © Amanda Patterson